 The Custom Styling option allows you to completely transform the appearance of Watershed.

-Less files should be formatted as the example below.
-You are essentially replacing the Watershed default of six shades of blue with hexadecimal values of your choice.
-For example, saving and uploading the following Less code will turn Watershed pink as seen in the screenshot above!
+.less extension).
+You should replace the Watershed default of shades of blue with hexadecimal values from your brand palette.
+For example, saving and uploading the following code will turn Watershed pink as seen in the screenshot above!

-- The lighter blue (@ws-blue-lighter) is used as the background for card summaries.
+- The blue (@ws-blue) is used as the main primary color.

-- The light blue (@ws-blue-light) is used as the border for cards.
+- The light blue (@ws-blue-light) is used rarely as a border or background color.
+It's not shown in the screenshot below.

 The Custom Chart Colors option allows you to set the colors on Watershed's charts and graphs.
-Colors can be set at the organization, measure and card level.
+Colors can be set at the organization, measure and report level.

 Setting Organization Chart Colors